phirecms/jumbotron-template/README.md

 A template or template sets are meant to be used with the phire-templates module.
 They allow for a reusable set of string templates to be stored and managed in the database via the system.
-Those templates ca be applied to content for layout purposes.
+Those templates can be applied to content for layout purposes.

 INSTALLATION & USE